 Great roadtrips near Stavanger!

-When picking up your Cabin Campers campervan in Stavanger there are several really good roadtrips you can take starting in (or very near) Stavanger.
+There are several really good roadtrips you can take starting in (or very near) Stavanger.
 Two of these are Ryfylke and Jæren.
 Both of these are also among the 18 official scenic routes in Norway that we described in another post.
-Jæren is a short but definitely worthwhile trip (especially if you are interested in beaches and/or surfing), and Ryfylke is a longer roadtrip with lots of classic Norwegian hightlights.
+Jæren is a short but definitely worthwhile trip (especially if you are interested in beaches and/or surfing), and Ryfylke is a longer roadtrip with lots of classic Norwegian highlights.
 So lets have a closer look at each of them:

 Jæren – 41 km